LagosPortugalGuide.com

 Stay away from the edge as you don't want to be blown off the 75m high cliffs of Cabo de São Vicente

 Car parking is free in both Sagres and Cabo de São Vicente.
-If travelling by public transport it is advisable to visit Sagres on Monday to Friday as the bus to Cabo de São Vicente does not operate at the weekend (or on public holidays).
+If travelling by public transportflavour,flavour it is advisable to visit on a weekday, as the bus to Cabo de São Vicente does not operate on weekends (or public holidays).

 cliffs of Cabo de São Vicente